aliasaria/scrumblr/README.markdown

 what is it
 ----------
-[scrumblr](http://scrumblr.ca) is a simulation of an agile sprint board. using node.js, websockets (using socket.io), CSS3, and jquery. it is able to synchronize the board across many clients so teams can work collaboratively in real time. i hope you like it.
+[scrumblr](http://scrumblr.ca) is a web-based simulation of a physical agile sprint board that supports real-time collaboration. it is built using node.js, websockets (using socket.io), CSS3, and jquery. i hope you like it.

 ![Wellca Board](http://scrumblr.ca/images/screenshot.png)